 How Long Does Blockout Time Last?

 Individuals in recovery go through this period usually for a few weeks or so.
 In many cases, blockout time occurs during detox and may extend slightly beyond the time the individual is recovering from their withdrawal symptoms.
-In some cases, certain rehab centers will extend a person’s blockout time if they believe the individual needs more time away.
+In some cases, certain residential rehab centers will extend a person’s blockout time if they believe the individual needs more time away.

 Why Do Patients Need Blockout Time?